-Calstone University is located at 2975 Wilshire Boulevard, Suite 103, Los Angeles, CA 90010.
-The University's only and main facility where instructions are held include classrooms divided into lecture, studio, and computer laboratories, reception areas, administrative offices, a gallery of student projects, a bookstore and an extensive resource library.
+Calstone College is located at 2975 Wilshire Boulevard, Suite 103, Los Angeles, CA 90010.
+The College facilities include classrooms divided into lecture, studio and computer laboratories, reception areas, administrative offices, a gallery of student projects, a bookstore and an extensive resource library.

-The University's current website is www.calstoneuniversity.com and our phone number is (213) 737-7700.
+The College current website is www.calstonecollege.com and our phone number is (213) 738-7700.